Apply online now

 Multiple premises can include an additional winery or retail premises like a cellar door where the licensee’s product is sold to the public.

-Gypsy or nomad brewers produce their product on someone else’s licensed premises and do not qualify as a producer under the Liquor Act 2007.
+Some brewers produce their product on someone else’s licensed premises and do not qualify as a producer under the Liquor Act 2007.

 The wholesale/producer licence will suit your needs if you only wish to sell your product to other licensees as a wholesale supplier.
 You will not be able to sell to the general public.